ibm-cloud-docs/assistant/getting-started.md

 ## Next steps
 {: #getting-started-next-steps}

 This tutorial is built around a simple example.
 For a real application, you need to define some more interesting intents, some entities, and a more complex dialog that uses them both.
-When you have a polished version of the assistant, you can integrate it with channels that your customers already use, such as Slack.
-As traffic increases between the assistant and your customers, you can use the tools that are provided in the **Analytics** tab to analyze real conversations, and identify areas for improvement.
+When you have a polished version of the assistant, you can integrate it with web sites or channels, such as Slack, that your customers already use.
+As traffic increases between the assistant and your customers, you can use the tools that are provided in the **Analytics** page to analyze real conversations, and identify areas for improvement.

 - Complete follow-on tutorials that build more advanced dialogs:

-    - Add standard nodes with the [Building a complex dialog](/docs/assistant?topic=assistant-tutorial) tutorial.
+    - Add more dialog nodes to design complex conversational exchanges.
+See [Building a complex dialog](/docs/assistant?topic=assistant-tutorial).
-    - Learn about slots with the [Adding a node with slots](/docs/assistant?topic=assistant-tutorial-slots) tutorial.
+    - Learn techniques for getting customers to share information that the assistant needs before it can provide a useful response.
+See [Adding a node with slots](/docs/assistant?topic=assistant-tutorial-slots).

 - Check out more [sample apps](/docs/assistant?topic=assistant-sample-apps) to get ideas.